 Strickler explained that children who live in rural or outskirt areas – such as Grants, Taos and Roswell – often don’t have access to the services that are available in Albuquerque.
 Rural providers might not have the expertise, time or resources to offer tailored treatments and conduct necessary tests.
 Plus, it can be foreign and intimidating for doctors to work with Child Protective Services and law enforcement.

-The Safe Care New Mexico program, which launched in May 2020, is bridging that gap.
+The New Mexico Safe Care program, which launched in May 2020, is bridging that gap.
 Strickler and other experts are able to share their knowledge to expand resources and treatment for children in New Mexico.
 The program fosters collaboration with a wide range of professionals who are working with child abuse and neglect cases from around the state and country.

 “[Project ECHO] is a safe and confidential place to learn, ask questions and openly talk about those tough cases,” said Pamela Romero, a Child Protective Services investigations supervisor with Santa Fe County.
-“It also provides a support system . . . to discuss situations that are difficult.”
+“It also provides a support system… to discuss situations that are difficult.”

-Strickler wants to see the impact of Safe Care New Mexico reach every county in the state.
+Strickler wants to see the impact of New Mexico Safe Care reach every county in the state.
 With increased support, she could make that a reality, helping more children like Jane.

 *Jane is a fictional name to protect the identity of the patient.